Build and Deploy a Single-Page Web Application¶

 The following limitations are specific to the Choreo cloud data plane:

-- Request size limit, including headers, cookies, and payloads: 256KB
+- Request size limit: 256KB (including headers, cookies, and payloads).

-- Only one open port is permitted per web application.
+- Open ports: Only one open port is permitted per web application.
 While you can have multiple ports open for project-level communication within a data plane, incoming traffic from the internet can only be directed to one port.
-This differs from the Service type components, which support multiple endpoints.
+This differs from Service-type components, which support multiple endpoints.

 Troubleshoot a web application¶

 If you encounter a blank page or a 502 error after deploying your web application, it typically indicates that the wrong directory is being served.
-To resolve this issue, follow these steps:
+To resolve this issue:

 public/